 Professional cinema creates better story-telling

-Our goal at BME is simple: we strive to create original and captivating high-end content for film television and online that translates globally.
-From our Award winning TV Series My Family Feast in 2009 to Woven Threads in 2018 we have continued to be current and pioneers in brand funded content.
+Our goal at Benchmark Media and Entertainment is simple: to create original and captivating high-end content for film, television and online that translates globally.
+From our award-winning TV series, My Family Feast, to Woven Threads, we have continued to be pioneers in brand-funded content.

-Nascondino was directed by Gio and produced by Paul is a short fashion film created for designer Fernando Frisoni which launched the Melbourne Fashion festival.
+Nascondino, directed by Gio and produced by Paul, is a short fashion film created for designer Fernando Frisoni which launched the Melbourne Fashion Festival.